kongondo/Padloper2Starter/README.md

 ### Demo 6

-[Demo 6](https://github.com/kongondo/Padloper2Starter/tree/demo-6) demonstrates how to use hooks to set initial customer checkout form values at order confirmation.
+[Demo 6](https://github.com/kongondo/Padloper2Starter/tree/demo-6) demonstrates how to use hooks to set initial customer details to the checkout form values at order confirmation.
+I.e., a pre-filled form.